jimfrenette/uiCookbook/easybs/README.md

 npm install
 ```

-5. Run gulp server to load the index.html file in a web browser
+- Finally, run gulp server to load the index.html file in a web browser

 ```
 gulp server